sabban/aws/aws-cheat-sheet.md

 NACL
 first rule matches
 only way to block IP
-Applicatin load balancer span at least two subnet in two AZ with IGW
+Application load balancer span at least two subnet in two AZ with IGW

 ## EBS